Are you in the market for a new, reasonably priced office chair? Do you consider yourself to be a bit of a do-it-yourselfer?

 Recommended For: Anyone.
 A tremendous value for the money

 Ergonomically, you’ll find a waterfall-style seat, well-implemented lumbar support, good head and neck support, and ergonomic armrests.
-Sadly, none of the ergonomic features are adjustable in any way, but that’s no surprise at this price point.
+Sadly, none of the ergonomic features are adjustable, but that’s no surprise at this price point.

-The main thing to be aware of is the fact that as with most furniture upholstered with bonded leather, it’s not going to stand up to the rigors of heavy daily use.
-If you’re looking for a chair designed for light to moderate daily use though, this one belongs on your short list.
+The main thing to be aware of is that, as with most furniture upholstered with bonded leather, it’s not going to stand up to the rigors of heavy daily use.
+If you’re looking for a chair designed for light to moderate daily use, though, this one belongs on your shortlist.

 Viva 20182 Ergonomic Bonded Leather Swivel Chair